filmerjarred/sophie-jarred-research-log/ship-december/day-1/post.md

 \---

-I’d like to ship some software today.
-Before I begin (inadvisably) I'm trying to remember why.
+I (Jarred) would like to ship some software today.
+Before I begin I'm inadvisedly trying to remember why.

-Sophie and I have a harebrained scheme inspired by Inkhaven to ship a working piece of software every work day in the month of December.
+Sophie and I have a harebrained research scheme inspired by Inkhaven to ship a working piece of software every workday in the month of December.
 I’m toying with calling it Ship December but she has yet to sign off.
 “December” would be a formidable name for a ship I think.

+It's 6.30am for me in Hamilton Canada.
+Sophie is asleep as for her it's currently 3.30am in Berkley.

 As far as a shared plan goes, all we have at this time is some text messages saying “let’s do it.”

 Some questions which reasonably present themselves at this juncture:

-* What counts as shipped?
+* What counts as having successfully shipped?

 * What happens if we fail to ship?